 They only start building their relationships with peers.
-Such experience isn’t always successful.
+Such an experience isn’t always successful.
 Besides, many school children encounter bullying and problems associated with low self-esteem.
 All that contributes to stress formation.
 Social pressure affects not only psychological but also physical health.
 Parents should pay due attention to this issue.
-Read this article to find coping skills activities for kids that will help to deal with problems.
+Read this article to find coping skills and activities for kids that will help them deal with problems.

 Types of Coping Mechanisms to Reduce Stress

 Reducing emotions doesn’t mean making problems go away.
 It’s like breaking a fever but ignoring the cause of it.
 If kids react too emotionally to stress, emotion-focused coping activities will help them.
 Still, pay attention to problem-focused coping mechanisms for stress.
-It’s very important to fix the very source of trouble.
+It’s essential to fix the very source of trouble.